cezmen/dragonwally/README.md

 # dragonwally

+PEOPLE IDENTIFICATION SYSTEM BASED ON STEREOSCOPIC COMPUTER VISION

 This is the final "snapshot" of the DragonWally firmware, used during the contest "Inventando o Futuro com DragonBoard 410c" ("Inventing the Future with DragonBoard 410c") organized by Embarcados and Qualcomm.

 http://www.96boards.org/go/db410c-partnership-brazil/